fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi, as always great video!
+If I may ask a question tho, do you think that as a first job is better to work in a dynamic small company/startup, or in a well established somehow outdated(tech debt) company?
+I believe you already tackled this answer in your video where you answered a question about "knowledge vs money as your first job" but it would be nice if you could expand a bit on that

 > @Fredrik Christenson Can you make a video on CSP and why is it important?

 > Hey, as freelancer how can I know my skills level(junior,  mid-level), since i didn't worked in big team before, in the some time i took the whole responsibility to develop products.
 Thanks